TriNet Group (NYSE:TNET) Coverage Initiated at Cowen

-Cowen assumed coverage on shares of TriNet Group (NYSE:TNET – Get Rating) in a research report issued on Thursday, The Fly reports.
-The brokerage set a “market perform” rating on the business services provider’s stock.
+Cowen assumed coverage on shares of TriNet Group (NYSE:TNET – Get Rating) in a report issued on Thursday morning, MarketBeat Ratings reports.
+The firm issued a market perform rating and a $83.00 price target on the business services provider’s stock.

-A number of other analysts have also recently weighed in on the stock.
-StockNews.com cut shares of TriNet Group from a “strong-buy” rating to a “buy” rating in a research note on Wednesday, July 27th.
-JPMorgan Chase & Co. lowered shares of TriNet Group from a “neutral” rating to an “underweight” rating and upped their price objective for the company from $89.00 to $96.00 in a report on Tuesday, August 16th.
+Several other brokerages have also recently commented on TNET.
+Cowen initiated coverage on TriNet Group in a report on Thursday.
+They issued a market perform rating and a $83.00 target price on the stock.
+StockNews.com cut TriNet Group from a strong-buy rating to a buy rating in a report on Wednesday, July 27th.
+Finally, JPMorgan Chase & Co. cut TriNet Group from a neutral rating to an underweight rating and increased their price target for the stock from $89.00 to $96.00 in a report on Tuesday, August 16th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat, TriNet Group presently has a consensus rating of Hold and an average price target of $88.00.

-In related news, CEO Burton M. Goldfield sold 6,250 shares of TriNet Group stock in a transaction on Wednesday, August 24th.
-The shares were sold at an average price of $87.14, for a total value of $544,625.00.
-Following the transaction, the chief executive officer now owns 215,482 shares in the company, valued at approximately $18,777,101.48.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-In related news, Director H Raymond Bingham sold 415 shares of the business’s stock in a transaction dated Wednesday, June 15th.
-The shares were sold at an average price of $74.40, for a total transaction of $30,876.00.
-Following the sale, the director now owns 85,419 shares of the company’s stock, valued at $6,355,173.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Burton M. Goldfield sold 6,250 shares of TriNet Group stock in a transaction dated Wednesday, August 24th.
-The stock was sold at an average price of $87.14, for a total transaction of $544,625.00.
-Following the completion of the transaction, the chief executive officer now directly owns 215,482 shares of the company’s stock, valued at $18,777,101.48.
+In other news, Director H Raymond Bingham sold 415 shares of the company’s stock in a transaction that occurred on Wednesday, June 15th.
+The stock was sold at an average price of $74.40, for a total transaction of $30,876.00.
+Following the transaction, the director now directly owns 85,419 shares of the company’s stock, valued at $6,355,173.60.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, CEO Burton M. Goldfield sold 6,250 shares of the stock in a transaction on Friday, July 29th.
+The stock was sold at an average price of $82.10, for a total value of $513,125.00.
+Following the completion of the sale, the chief executive officer now directly owns 225,828 shares of the company’s stock, valued at approximately $18,540,478.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director H Raymond Bingham sold 415 shares of the stock in a transaction on Wednesday, June 15th.
+The shares were sold at an average price of $74.40, for a total value of $30,876.00.
+Following the completion of the sale, the director now directly owns 85,419 shares of the company’s stock, valued at $6,355,173.60.
 The disclosure for this sale can be found here.
-Insiders have sold 20,368 shares of company stock worth $1,666,356 in the last three months.
-40.60% of the stock is currently owned by corporate insiders.
+Insiders have sold 20,368 shares of company stock valued at $1,666,356 over the last ninety days.
+40.60% of the stock is owned by company insiders.

-Several large investors have recently added to or reduced their stakes in the business.
-Captrust Financial Advisors boosted its position in shares of TriNet Group by 78.7% during the second quarter.
-Captrust Financial Advisors now owns 620 shares of the business services provider’s stock worth $48,000 after acquiring an additional 273 shares during the last quarter.
-Legal & General Group Plc raised its stake in shares of TriNet Group by 1.3% in the second quarter.
-Legal & General Group Plc now owns 36,188 shares of the business services provider’s stock valued at $2,809,000 after acquiring an additional 457 shares during the period.
-ExodusPoint Capital Management LP raised its stake in shares of TriNet Group by 133.5% in the second quarter.
-ExodusPoint Capital Management LP now owns 40,019 shares of the business services provider’s stock valued at $3,106,000 after acquiring an additional 159,576 shares during the period.
-Goldman Sachs Group Inc. raised its stake in shares of TriNet Group by 65.2% in the second quarter.
-Goldman Sachs Group Inc. now owns 200,653 shares of the business services provider’s stock valued at $15,575,000 after acquiring an additional 79,165 shares during the period.
-Finally, Price T Rowe Associates Inc. MD increased its stake in TriNet Group by 36.8% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 17,534 shares of the business services provider’s stock worth $1,361,000 after buying an additional 4,721 shares during the period.
-92.09% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of TNET.
+Catalyst Capital Advisors LLC bought a new position in TriNet Group in the 1st quarter valued at $38,000.
+Captrust Financial Advisors grew its stake in TriNet Group by 78.7% in the 2nd quarter.
+Captrust Financial Advisors now owns 620 shares of the business services provider’s stock valued at $48,000 after purchasing an additional 273 shares during the period.
+Institutional Venture Management XIV LLC bought a new position in TriNet Group in the 1st quarter valued at $50,000.
+Parallel Advisors LLC grew its stake in TriNet Group by 4,961.5% in the 2nd quarter.
+Parallel Advisors LLC now owns 658 shares of the business services provider’s stock valued at $51,000 after purchasing an additional 645 shares during the period.
+Finally, Banque Cantonale Vaudoise grew its stake in TriNet Group by 20.5% in the 2nd quarter.
+Banque Cantonale Vaudoise now owns 742 shares of the business services provider’s stock valued at $58,000 after purchasing an additional 126 shares during the period.
+Institutional investors own 92.09% of the company’s stock.

 TriNet Group Company Profile